b-rajkumar/til/english-communication.md

 | 2    | [Stimulus and Response of Communication Skills](#chapter---2-stimulus-and-response-of-communication-skills) |
 | 3    | [Effective Speaking Guidelines](#chapter---3-effective-speaking-guidelines)                                 |

+---

 ## CHAPTER - 1: Code and Content of Communication Skills

 ### Summary:

-- Communication content: Communication skills start with a clear understanding of what to communicate.
+- **Communication content:** Communication skills start with a clear understanding of what to communicate.
 What do we really want to get across and in how detailed a manner?
 Are they stray thoughts and ideas or well-organized and sequenced concepts, events, achievements, developments and ideas?
 Are we communicating our own thoughts and feelings or are we encoding and transmitting the message, thoughts, ideas of another party, say that of a chief executive officer (CEO), planning chief, team leader or an employer?

 - As a present-day business communicator,one can choose how to deliver his or her message.
 Choosing the right delivery channel should be a well- considered decision.
 Sometimes a written message succeeds whereas an oral message may fail to have the desired effect.
 On another occasion, it may be more appropriate to talk to the person rather than put the message in writing.